soccershoe/JustAnotherAdmin/_posts/2020-01-5-LDAPRandomStuff.md

 **What is LDAP?**
 LDAP is an industry standard Protocol that systems use to connect to a directory, such as Active Directory.
 It facilitates programmatic access to that directory for tasks such as looking up contact info, usernames or other data stored in the directory database.
-LDAP is defined in [Alt RFC4511](https://tools.ietf.org/html/rfc4511).
+LDAP is defined in [RFC4511](https://tools.ietf.org/html/rfc4511).
 It is a client-server model.
 The client asks a question and the server replies with an answer.

 **LDAP Version History**
 * *LDAPv1* – This is the original version of LDAP.
 It was never codified as a standard.
 Many libraries still support this version.
 It had serious